hdtodd/rtl_watch/README.md

 1. **Sort SNR** sorts the table entries in decreasing order of SNR (signal-to-noise ratio values).
 This may help identify the devices that are closest to your RTL-SDR receiver.
 1.  **Heading Info** pops up a window to describe the table column contents.
 1. **Reset Warn**  clears the warning flags for all devices (see below).
-1. **Print Summary** prints to the controlling terminal session the contents of the table, sorted in alphabetical order by the device name/chnl/id string..
+1. **Print Summary** appends to the file "rtl_watch.prn", in the directory of the controlling console, the contents of the table, sorted in alphabetical order by the device name/chnl/id string.
 1. **Togl** toggles the display window between full screen and reduced size.
 1. **Quit** exits the program.
 (CNTL-C in the controlling terminal window also works)